Overview 2022

 Location

-Support people to overcome challenges and help them to live a more meaningful life
+Learn how to support people to overcome challenges and help them to live a more meaningful life.

-You will learn how to help people overcome barriers and use alternative techniques to achieve a given task and facilitate skill improvement.
-Your studies will include community-based projects and authentic experiential learning activities to enable you to develop and apply lean and system thinking skills, and respond to complex health care problems.
+You will learn how to support people to overcome barriers and to use alternative techniques to achieve their goals.
+Your studies include how to communicate effectively with clients from all backgrounds and work as part of an interdisciplinary team.
+You will develop skills in clinical reasoning and reflective, evidence-based practice.
+You will undertake community-based projects and authentic experiential learning activities to enable you to develop and apply lean, system thinking skills, and respond to complex health care problems as an ethical practitioner.

 Graduates of the Master of Occupational Therapy will complete the degree equipped with the theoretical and practical skills required to practice as a registered Occupational Therapist.